Espresso521/myhomepage/content/blog/aws-s3-static-web/index.md

 ---
-title: Use AWS S3+CloudFront to deploy this blog
+title: AWS S3+CloudFront Deploy
 date: "2022-10-06"
-description: "I try to use AWS S3+CloudFront to deploy this blog.
-Success!"
+description: "I try to use AWS S3+CloudFront to deploy this blog."
 ---

 I had thought it would be easy to implement the deployment of the blog using S3+CloundFront.